holy-tao/AhkWin32Projection/README.md

 ### Arrays
 Arrays in struct proxies are themselves proxy objects extending [`Win32FixedArray`](./Win32FixedArray.ahk).
 These are typed, fixed-length arrays.
 The class mimics the applicable functionality of `Array`, allowing enumeration and access via [`__Item`](https://www.autohotkey.com/docs/v2/Objects.htm#__Item).

-In cases where it is clear that an array is in fact a string (arrats of `char` or `tchar` elements, for example), properties are generated using `StrPut` and `StrGet`.
+In cases where it is clear that an array is in fact a string (arrays of `char` or `tchar` elements, for example), properties are generated using `StrPut` and `StrGet`.
 In this case, assign strings to the properties directly:
 ```autohotkey v2
 lpLogFont := LOGFONTW()
 lpLogFont.lfFaceName := "Papyrus"